riceissa/issarice.com/wiki/is-effective-altruism-new.md

 This could mean:

--   Charity Navigator is implying that effective altruism is new for its prioritization efforts.
+-   Charity Navigator is implying that effective altruism is new for its prioritization efforts (because nobody else does this sort of prioritization).
--   Charity Navigator only intended to restrict their criticism to effective altruism, and had they had more time, would have extended their criticism to prioritization efforts in global health.
+-   Charity Navigator only intended to restrict its criticism to effective altruism, and had it had more time, would have extended its criticism to prioritization efforts in global health and elsewhere.
--   Charity Navigator for some reason restricts their criticism of prioritization efforts to private donations, but is fine with prioritization efforts done by national or international bodies.
+-   Charity Navigator for some reason restricts its criticism of prioritization efforts to private donations, but is fine with prioritization efforts done by national or international bodies.

 [Iason Gabriel][gabriel response]: